- Critical care

 In June 2008 Karen joined the Stroke Research Network as Research Administrator.
 During the first year of employment within SRN Karen gained a diploma in Business, Administration & IT at her local college.
 Karen administrates and manages the SRN portfolio of studies and provides admistrative support to the network manager, executive committee and research nurses.

 From 2010 – 2014 Karen was seconded to work part time for Professor Peter Langhorne as the UK coordinator for the INTERSTROKE research study – an international case control study investigating ‘The Importance of Conventional and emerging Risk factors for Stroke in Different regions of the World and in Different Ethnic Groups’.

-Network Coordinator for Scottish Stroke Research Network (West of Scotland & Grampian)
+Network Coordinator for NRS Stroke Research Network (West of Scotland & Grampian)

 Elizabeth first joined the NHS in 1998 as senior administrator in the Clinical Trials Unit for the PROSPER Study (PROspective Study of Pravastatin in the Elderly at Risk), a five year international commercial trial studying the use of a statin in older adults.
 The study recruited 5,804 patients from Scotland, Ireland and the Netherlands.

 Previous to this Elizabeth had worked for some years at the Public Health Research Unit (PHRU) at the University of Glasgow based in Lilybank Gardens.
 There she worked on various studies, mainly concerning children with low birth weight and also assisted with setting up a register of children with cerebral palsy in Scotland.

 In 2003, Elizabeth enrolled in the post graduate course, Clinical Trial Administration, at John Moores University (Liverpool)/Institute of Clinical Research (ICR), graduating in 2005.